 The Table of Personnel and Work Effort (Table) summarizes the proposed work effort, whether performed at the proposing or other organization and whether NASA funds the work.
-This section of the proposal shall neither describe the work each member will be performing nor include any other technical details that belong in the Scientific/Technical/Management Plan.
+This section of the proposal shall not describe the work each member will be performing or include any other technical details that belong in the S/T/M/ Plan.

 - Proposals shall not include the Table in the budget narrative section.
-Instead, the Table shall follow the budget narrative section. - The table of personnel and work effort shall include the following: - o A listing of the planned work commitment, by person's name or role without any additional technical details of what work they will be doing - Only those resources that are directly applicable to the proposed research or work effort (as opposed to technical details); The names and/or titles of all personnel necessary to perform the proposed effort, including the planned work funded by NASA, as well as the planned work not funded by NASA; - o Position (i.e., postdoc or technician) if names are not known; and - o Planned work not funded by NASA that is listed in the Table is not considered cost sharing as defined in 2 CFR 200.29, Cost sharing or matching.
+Instead, the Table shall follow the budget narrative section. - The Table shall include the following: - o A listing of the planned work commitment, by person's name or role without any additional technical details of what work they will be doing - Only those resources that are directly applicable to the proposed research or work effort (as opposed to technical details); The names and/or titles of all personnel necessary to perform the proposed effort, including the planned work funded by NASA, as well as the planned work not funded by NASA; - o Position (i.e., postdoc or technician) if names are not known; and - Planned work not funded by NASA that is listed in the Table is not considered costsharing as defined in 2 CFR 200.29, Cost sharing or matching.